niphophila/Pixel2Photon/README.md

 *being activley updated before workshop*

-16/02/2025: I'll get put some resources here to make sure we can make the most of the hour workshop <3
+16/02/2025: I'll put some resources here to make sure we can make the most of the hour workshop <3

 Simulated Real-Time Lighting Control: TouchDesigner & Unreal Engine (now kith)